 The Company had a solid year in 2021, once again demonstrating the soundness and strength of its business model.
-Net income attributed to common shareholders amounted to \$830 million in 2021, compared to \$611 million in 2020.
-Earnings per common share (EPS) and return on common shareholders' equity (ROE)a were also significantly above 2020 results.
-In addition, both core EPSa and core ROEa for 2021 were above market guidance provided at the beginning of the year.
+Net income attributed to the common shareholder amounted to \$821 million in 2021, compared to \$638 million in 2020.

 In 2021, business growth continued the strong momentum that began in 2020, moving the Company closer to its growth ambition, which is to be a North American financial institution operating in sectors deemed strategically important where we can be the leader in the mass/mid markets.
 The Company's diversified business mix has provided synergies and complementarities that have led to record sales in several sectors.
 This excellent performance was also due in part to the scope and diversity of the Company's distribution networks, the range and relevance of its products, and the effectiveness of the digital tools available to representatives, clients and employees.